 - Make time for exercise.
 I sit for a good 8 hours a day and for another hour to write.
 Sitting is the new smoking according to some.
 To combat all the sitting I try to do some exercise every day.
 A good friend of mine recommended the 30-day Fitness Challenge app.
 I find it pushes me just hard enough to break a good sweat and reset mentally.

 - Get outside for at least five minutes a day if you can.
 I work from home a lot so it’s easy for me to fit a walk in.
 On the days I go to my office I walk a mile and a half to and from work.
 For those who don’t have the freedom to do this, set a daily reminder on your calendar to get out, even if it’s just for five minutes in the parking lot.
 I feel so much better after I get some fresh air.

 - Write when inspired and don’t push it just for the sake of pushing it.
 This is one that’s been hard for me to adhere to.
 I’ve always had the “butt in chair” mentality when it comes to writing.
 The more you do, the higher the output, the better you will get.
-But writing a novel in one month made me loathe writing.
+But writing a novel in one month made me loathe writing (usually it takes me several months to write a first draft, but I wanted to see how many books I could write in 2018).
 I really don’t like that feeling.
 For now, I’m trying to write when I want to write.
 Recently, I took a two-week break from writing and editing, something I haven’t done in over ten years.

 - Say no more often.
 I had several interviews lined up to talk about writing and publishing and I did something I thought I would never do: I cancelled some of them.
 These were opportunities I had sought out to try and promote my work, and I couldn’t believe I was turning things down.
 Here’s the thing, though.
 I didn’t feel bad about cancelling.
 I felt relieved.
 Could I spend more time promoting my books?
 Yes.
 Is it good for my health to always be on top of it?
 No.